Cracow Entry Requirements

 Essential resources for your trip.

-Find your country's embassy or consulate in Warsaw or honorary consulate in Cracow
+Find your country’s embassy in Warsaw or honorary consulate in Cracow

 Special Situations